It’s Your School, Be Involved…

 The Commandant’s Department is assisted by TAC Officers assigned to each company, whose responsibility is the actual operation, training, discipline and overall supervision of the cadets assigned to his organization.

 At the heart of the Military Model is the TAC Officer.
 The TAC Officer is the common thread that can be traced through all the functions, goals and objectives that effect cadets at Valley Forge.
 TAC Officers are responsible for tying together the Five Cornerstones throughout a cadet’s experience setting the conditions to achieve the ultimate outcome: an ethically-minded, citizen-leader of character.
-The Unit TAC Officer is akin to a Company Commander in a Military Unit and is responsible for everything his unit does or fails to do; but above all, the TAC is there to Teach, Advise and Council/Coach.
+The Unit TAC Officer is akin to a Company Commander in a Military Unit and is responsible for everything his unit does or fails to do; but above all, the TAC is there to Teach, Advise, Counsel/Coach.

 The Valley Forge Military Academy & College Corps of Cadets is considered to be a cadet run Corps, with adult oversight.